Sameera Saneesh

 Sameera Saneesh (born 27 June 1983) is an Indian costume-cum-fashion designer from Kerala, known for her extensive work in Malayalam-language films.
-She is a recipient of two Kerala State Film Awards for Best Costume Designer (2014 and 2018).
+She is a recipient of three Kerala State Film Awards for Best Costume Designer (2014,2018 and 2025).
 As of March, 2019, she has been part of around 150 feature films.
 She is often described by the media as "busiest costume designer in Malayalam film industry".